Skip to content

 My main knock against both of these shoes for versatile workouts is their heel constructions.
 I was really hoping the Hyperlift plate was going to be removed in the Nike Metcon 9, but unfortunately, Nike kept it while reworking its shape.

-The heels of these shoes are not the most forgiving and this can be annoying for versatile workouts where you’ll be making more heel contact.
-For example, when doing broad jumps I don’t find the Metcon 8 and 9 to be the most comfortable.
+The heels of these shoes are not the most forgiving, which can be annoying for versatile workouts where you’ll be making more heel contact.
+For example, when doing broad jumps, I don’t find the Metcon 8 and 9 to be the most comfortable.

 That said, I do think the Nike Metcon 9 has a slight edge for versatile training.
 Its reinforced upper construction gives you nice security when training and the dual-density midsole feels a little more plush through the forefoot.